This article was updated on January 30, 2020.

 In the event of a no-deal Brexit, 140 fashion and textile products, including women’s trousers and women’s blouses, will be hit with an import duty.

 Stripping the UK of its EU status will likely complicate the supply chains of many companies, which often rely on the ability to freely move product throughout Europe.

 For UK-based brands that manufacture in the EU and ship internationally, “businesses are working with suppliers and factories to fulfil orders directly from the factories in Italy and Portugal, say, rather than bringing them back into the UK to fulfil,” said Walpole’s Brocklebank.

 According to advice from UKFT, all products need to be labelled with the company’s name and address, as well as the country of origin if this differs from its address.
-Although, there is an 18-month transition period before these requirements take full effect.

-Talent, Hiring & Employee Rights
+Talent, Hiring and Employee Rights

-When it comes to hiring, it is likely sourcing European talent will become more difficult and more costly.
+When it comes to hiring, it is likely that sourcing European talent will become more difficult and more costly.
 Sponsoring overseas talent is an expensive, bureaucratic process.

-Denza’s Emma Davidson has already seen companies axing British talent from job candidate rosters in preparation for Brexit.
+During the transition period ending January 2021, freedom of movement will continue, meaning that UK nationals will be able to work in the EU, and vice versa, but Denza’s Emma Davidson has already seen companies axing British talent from job candidate rosters in preparation for Brexit.
 The recruitment company is now expanding the pool of European schools it considers when scouting for top-tier talent in order to supply European clients with candidates.